mikwis01/mikwis01/README.md

 ## Hi there 👋

-#### I'm a passionate Front-end Developer with one + year of professional experience, based in Poznań, Poland.
+#### I'm Mikołaj - a passionate Front-end Developer with one + year of professional experience, based in Poznań, Poland.
 #### Second year IT studies at Adam Mickiewicz University, Poznań.

 ## Tech-stack